IdanKorach/MiniLang-Compiler/README.md

 ## Output

-The compiler generates two main outputs:
+The compiler generates three main outputs:

 ### 1. AST Visualization
 A hierarchical tree representation of the parsed code: